BVLC/caffe/README.md

 We recommend the driver at the following link: https://software.intel.com/en-us/articles/opencl-drivers#latest_linux_driver.
 For 3th generation cores and atom, we recommend Beignet: https://www.freedesktop.org/wiki/Software/Beignet/.

-The spatial domain convolution kernel is for Intel platform only currently, due to a vendor specific extension cl_intel_subgroup.
-This convolution kernel applies auto-tuner mechanism to tune a best kernel for current parameters then store the result to the sub directory spatialkernels.
+The spatial domain convolution kernel supports all OpenCL platforms now.
+This convolution kernel applies auto-tuner mechanism to tune a best kernel for current parameters then store the result to the subdirectory ".spatialkernels".
 Thus at the first run, it will take relatively long time to perform the auto-tuning process.
 At the second run, it will get the result from the cache subdirectory directly.

-To use this fast convolution kernel, you need to create a subdirectory "spatialkernels" at the current directory firstly otherwise, it will not store the tuning result.
+The spatial domain convolution is enabled by default for Intel Gen Graphics paltform.
+For other platforms, we need to modify net model specification as below:

-To enable spatial domain convolution, open the net model specification, and add entry "engine: SPATIAL" to all convolution layer specification.
+add entry "engine: SPATIAL" to all convolution layer specification.

 Take AlexNet as an example, we edit file $CAFFE_ROOT/models/bvlc_alexnet/train_val.prototxt, and add the following line to make conv1 layer to be computed using spatial convolution..